Albro3459/StreamTrack/APP/README.md

 ### To connect to iPhone:

-In StreamTrack/APP/secrets/DataAPIURL.ts, change localhost to the computer's or servers IP Address.
+In StreamTrack/APP/.env, change DATA_API_URL from localhost to the computer's or servers IP Address.

 In StreamTrack/API/Properties/launchSettings.json, change localhost to 0.0.0.0 to allow anyone on the same network.
 Mainly just in the HTTP section.